nrfconnect/sdk-nrf/doc/nrf/libraries/networking/nrf_cloud_pgps.rst

    Each prediction requires 2 KB of flash.
 For prediction periods of 240 minutes (four hours), and with 42 predictions per week, the flash requirement adds up to 84 KB.

 The P-GPS subsystem's :c:func:`nrf_cloud_pgps_init` function takes a pointer to a :c:struct:`nrf_cloud_pgps_init_param` structure.
-The structure must specify, if :kconfig:option:`CONFIG_NRF_CLOUD_PGPS_STORAGE_CUSTOM` is enabled, the storage base address and the storage size in the flash memory where the P-GPS subsystem stores predictions.
+If the :kconfig:option:`CONFIG_NRF_CLOUD_PGPS_STORAGE_CUSTOM` option is enabled, the structure must specify the storage base address and the storage size in the flash memory where the P-GPS subsystem stores predictions.
 It can optionally pass a pointer to a :c:func:`pgps_event_handler_t` callback function.

 .. note::
-   The storage base address must be aligned to a flash memory page boundary.
+   The storage base address must be aligned to the flash memory page boundary.

 Time
 ****